PI-Victor/hue-bridge/README.md

 At the time of writing this, the Hue Bridge API is being migrated to API v2, but not all endpoints have been implemented.
-So this crate utilizes the implemented resources from v2 and plugs the uses v1 to fill in the rest.
+So this crate utilizes the implemented resources from v2 and plugs the rest with v1.